Maria Costello: Racing background

 Costello was the first woman (solo racer) in the history of the Isle of Man motorcycle races to stand on the podium when she took third place in the Ultra Lightweight category of the 2005 Manx Grand Prix.
 Riding a Honda RVF400, Costello became the first woman rider of a solo machine to take a podium finish in either a TT race or Manx GP.

-In her first appearance at the North West 200 Irish road race she came third in the 400 cc class on a Honda RVF400, placing her 7th overall, in the joint 125 cc/400 cc race.
+In her first appearance at the North West 200 Irish road race, Costello came third in the 400 cc class on a Honda RVF400, placing her seventh overall, in the joint 125 cc/400 cc race.
 She also raced in both 600 cc classes on her Honda CBR600RR.

-In 2004 at the Isle of Man TT races Costello achieved a Guinness World Record by becoming the fastest woman to lap the Snaefell mountain course at an average speed of 114.73 mph.
-She also finished 8th in the Senior race of the Manx Grand Prix (collecting a Silver replica award) in a field of more than 80 competitors.
+In 2004 at the Isle of Man TT races, Costello achieved a Guinness World Record by becoming the fastest woman to lap the Snaefell mountain course at an average speed of 114.73 mph.
+She also finished eighth in the Senior race of the Manx Grand Prix (collecting a Silver replica award) in a field of more than 80 competitors.

 Costello has won a total of eight Manx Grand Prix Silver Replicas and one TT Bronze Replica.
 These are trophies awarded only to those who finish within a percentage of the winner's time.

 In 2022, Costello was engaged as a mentor to Faye Ho's female squad, part of her FHO Racing team established to support up and coming female racers.
 Initially supporting three riders, the squad was extended to four in 2022, and five in 2023.

 For 2023, Costello was expected to race in the Sidecar TT under Faye Ho's banner, but was sidelined with injury after a practice accident riding a Supertwin solo machine.
-Costello had previously raced in the sidecar event at the 2019 TT races, finishing in position 21 for leg 1, and in position 17 place for leg 2, making history as the first female competitor to compete in both the Sidecar and a solo race, the Lightweight TT, on the same day.
+Costello had previously raced in the sidecar event at the 2019 TT races, finishing in 21st for leg 1, and in 17th for leg 2, making history as the first female competitor to compete in both the Sidecar and a solo race, the Lightweight TT, on the same day.

+On 26 May 2026 at the TT, Costello and her sidecar passenger Shaun Parker crashed in practice just before Brandish after colliding with a hare.
+Both were badly hurt and airlifted to hospital; Costello's condition was "serious but stable".

+The following day, outright sidecar lap record holders Ryan and Callum Crowe were injured when their sidecar flipped at Crosby.
+The TT race authorities then cancelled all sidecar racing for 2026 "as a precautionary measure".
+On 1 June 2026, it was announced that Costello was "currently paralysed from T5/T6 down" following the crash.

+Costello made her first public appearance in August 2026 at Thruxton during a British Superbike Championship race meeting.